-Mr. Fung has spent the past 11 years at Wal-Mart Stores, Inc. where he was the Senior Vice-President and Chief Financial Officer of Wal-Mart U.S., a position he held from 2006 through his retirement in February 2012.
+Mr. Fung retired after 11 years of service from Wal-Mart Stores, Inc. where he was the Senior Vice-President and Chief Financial Officer of Wal-Mart U.S., a position he held from 2006 through his retirement in February 2012.
 From 2001 to 2003, Mr. Fung served as Vice President of Finance and Administration for Global Procurement and was promoted in 2003 to Senior Vice President and Chief Audit Executive.
 In his previous roles with Wal-Mart, Mr. Fung was responsible for U.S. finance operations, including strategy, merchandising, logistics, real estate, operations, professional services, and financial planning and analysis.
 Prior to his experience at Wal-Mart, Mr. Fung held financial leadership positions at Universal Foods Corporation, Vanstar Corporation, Bass Pro Shops, Inc., and Beatrice Company.
 Mr. Fung received his Bachelor's degree in accounting from the University of Illinois and an MBA from the University of Chicago.
 Mr. Fung is a Certified Public Accountant and is an active board member of the Asian Pacific Islander American Scholarship Fund.

 Director Qualifications: Mr. Fung's extensive financial background and expertise, as well as international leadership experience, provides him with wide-ranging knowledge and experience.
 His professional involvement in various capacities during his career enabled Mr. Fung to gain experience in many areas including auditing, internal control, financial planning, organizational development, strategic planning, and corporate governance.
-Mr. Fung's substantial financial knowledge and leadership experience will enable him to make valuable contributions to our Board of Directors and on the Audit Committee.
+Mr. Fung's substantial financial knowledge and leadership experience qualify him to be a financial expert and enable him to make valuable contributions to our Board of Directors and on the Audit Committee.